Guide for St. Augustine Grass: Yearly Maintenance Program

 Keith's Pro Tips

-"Before the first mow of the season, remove dead st. augustine grass blades and excess thatch by raking to help promote new growth.
-By removing as much thatch as possible you are helping to spread more healthier cut turf to your property when mowing."
+"Before the first mow of the season, remove dead St. Augustine grass blades and excess thatch by raking to help promote new growth.
+By removing as much thatch as possible, you are helping to spread more healthier cut turf to your property when mowing."

 St. Augustine Grass Control: How to Maintain St. Augustine Grass Yearly

-St. Augustine Grass has the best ability out of other species of warm season grasses to grow in shaded areas of your yard.
-St. Augustine Grass is able to use far less light to survive in areas without sunlight, but it still needs low to high exposure of sun.
-While there are a variety of St. Augustine grass species, some of the most common names it is known by is floratam and Charleston grass.
+St. Augustine Grass is the best of all warm-season grasses to grow in shaded areas of your yard.
+It uses far less light to survive in areas without sunlight, but it still needs low to high sun exposure.
+While there are a variety of St. Augustine grass species, some of the most common names it is known by are Flora tam and Charleston grass.

 Identification